 As we roll into another new year, expect to be bombarded with ads for slim down shakes, meal kits, and miracle supplements, all promising rapid weight loss and life-changing health improvements.

-I have fallen prey to the lure of supplements and have jumped on the diet train a few times myself, but after a few months I find myself reverting to old habits.
-BUT after many years of trial and error, I have found some realistic and sustainable diet modifications that have helped me transition to healthier eating.
+I have fallen prey to the lure of diet supplements and have jumped on the diet train a few times myself, but after a few months, I find myself reverting to old habits.
+But after many years of trial and error, I have found some realistic and sustainable diet modifications that have helped me transition to healthier eating.
 As for supplements, instead of using them for dieting, you can look for options that can help you stay healthy and support your existing diet plan.
 You can get supplements for vitamins like vitamin d drops, minerals, liver detox capsules, etc.

 Re-evaluate your morning coffee